 And by visiting seven Paris attractions, you could save over €102 in entrance fees with the 7-attraction pass.

-Best tips for using your Paris Explorer Pass
+Best tips for using your GO Paris Explorer Pass

 - Buy your pass online before your trip.